My Two Dreams Revealing What the Marked & the Saints Will Both Be Doing During the Tribulation (Scary)By Tim McHyde / December 9, 2017

 Everyone would prefer a “pretrib rapture” to a “Great Tribulation.”
 Conveniently, Revelation 3:10 promises to keep “thee” from a global hour of testing for all on earth which sounds just like the Great Tribulation.
 But who is “thee”—believers today or of another time?
-The passage’s “audience” is what determines that, or who the originally intended recipient of the message was.
+The passage’s “audience” is what determines that or who the originally intended recipient of the message was.
 Ignoring the audience of Bible passages is a major source of false doctrine that deceives us and even puts us in bondage.
 You don’t want to keep transgressing this rule!
-Read on for three common Christian examples of misapplied audience to help you to pay attention to audience.
+Read on for three common Christian examples of misapplying audiences to help you to avoid that mistake yourself.
 Plus the answer to who alone was promised absolute keeping from the Great Tribulation…

 You might never experience physical abuse, but there is no escaping verbal abuse unless you live as a hermit away from all humans.
 Verbal abuse is commonplace today if you work at an office, are active on social media like Facebook (or have a post-trib rapture teaching website..) or if you belong to a church where gossip is the norm.
 Heck, if you have friends or family you will have verbal abuse.
 So, how do you handle these assaults God’s way?
 How do you not respond in kind with those juicy retorts you think up?
 Tim and Katrina discuss strategies and key verses to overcome in this overlooked but crucial aspect so you can have “maturity” in the faith according to Jesus’ brother, James (Jas 3:2).
 (You are tired of being an immature believer, right?)